 Lamb's Ear is a low growing, spreading plant with very fuzzy, pale, silvery gray-green foliage.
-They are grown primarily for the color and texture of their foliage, although the species does have flower spikes early in the season.
-Lamb's Ears are often recommended for children's gardens because of their soft feel, which is how they got the name "Lamb' Ears".
+They are grown primarily for the color and texture of their foliage and are often recommended for children's gardens because of their soft feel, which is how they got the name "Lamb's Ears".

 Because of their suede-like texture, Lamb's Ears are favored for their foliage rather than their flowers.
 However, some varieties do flower on tall spikes in the late spring or early summer, in shades of pinkish purple or white.

 Some gardeners find the flower spikes charming and others cut them off to encourage the foliage, as so many of us do with Hosta.
 Bees are not so fussy and love the slightly fragrant flowers.

 A Word of Caution: Lamb's Ear can be invasive in warmer climates and very hard to eradicate.
 Check with your local DEC or Cooperative Extension before planting.